alexfurtunato/parsecpy/README.md

 # parsecpy

-python package to interface with PARSEC Benchmark
+python module to interface with PARSEC Benchmark

 ## Features

  - Run parsec application with repetitions e multiple input sizes and output data to file
  - Process a group of Parsec logs files generates from a shell direct execution of parsec
- - Manipulation of data resulting for logs process or execution obtained by package run script
+ - Manipulate of data resulting for logs process or execution obtained by module run script itself
+ - Calculate the speedups os applications, if it' possible, using the measures times of execution

 ## Install